MicrosoftDocs/SupportArticles-docs/support/mem/intune/orphaned-device-upn-shown-as-none.md

 - If you receive an error message that states that scripts are disabled on your computer, you have to enable the script to run by running the `Set-ExecutionPolicy` cmdlet.
 For more information, see [Set-ExecutionPolicy](/powershell/module/microsoft.powershell.security/set-executionpolicy).

-### Getting started
+### Run the script

 After the prerequisites are installed or met, follow these steps to use the script:

 1. Download the RemoveIntuneDevice.ps1 script file to your local Windows computer.
-2. Run PowerShell at an elevated administrator account.
+1. Run PowerShell at an elevated administrator account.
-3. Browse to the folder to which you copied RemoveIntuneDevice.ps1, and then type: **.\RemoveIntuneDevice.ps1**.
+1. Browse to the folder to which you copied RemoveIntuneDevice.ps1, and then type: **.\RemoveIntuneDevice.ps1**.
-4. Follow the prompts for authentication and to get the UPN of the owner or previous owner's device.
+1. Follow the prompts for authentication and to get the UPN of the owner or previous owner's device.